PMaynard/petermaynard.co.uk/index.md

 * * *

 #### Conference Papers
-**Censorship in the Digital Age: The Political and Technological Challenges for Academics through the Circumvention of Information Control Online**
-Leonie Maria Tanczer, Ryan McConville, **Peter Maynard**
-The Journal of Global Security Studies
-*DOI: Forthcoming*

 **Modelling Duqu 2.0 Malware using Attack Trees with Sequential Conjunction**
 **Peter Maynard**, Kieran McLaughlin, Sakir Sezer
 2nd International Conference on Information Systems Security and Privacy (Feb 2016)